Blazingkevin/30DaysOfCode/README.md

 noSeven(70)=[50,20]//50+20 is 70
 noSeven(717)=[506,211]//506+211 is 717

-==Note== there are multiple solutions/approaches to solving this.
+**Note** there are multiple solutions/approaches to solving this.
 I will be grading based on cleanliness of code, speed of execution as compared to my solution and of course correctness of solution.
 My test cases would be large integers which would highlight differences in performance.
 So ensure to put some thought into your solution.